-Ninety percent of the Spring Chinook returning to the Columbia River used to be born out of the Upper Willamette.
-Over the course of the past century wild salmon populations across the Willamette River basin have experienced dramatic declines in abundance and range.
-Wild Spring Chinook, which used to be so important for fisheries and cultural identity, are struggling to persist.
+Hundreds of thousands of the Wild Spring Chinook and Wild Winter Steelhead returning to the Columbia River used to be born out of the Upper Willamette.
+Over the course of the past 140 years wild salmon populations across the Willamette River basin have experienced dramatic declines in abundance and range.
+Wild Spring Chinook and Winter Steelhead, which used to be so important for fisheries and cultural identity, are struggling to persist.

 A Natural Origin Spring Chinook above Detroit Reservoir.
 Photo: Conrad Gowell

 In healthy watersheds across the northern Pacific, wild fish runs are sustained by a minimum number of fish that successfully complete their lifecycle by spawning with one another under natural conditions.
 This is the salmon story we are all familiar with, but this is not the case in the Upper Willamette.
-There, adult spring chinook are predominantly spawned artificially in hatcheries with hundreds of thousands of their offspring released through pipes back into the river systems.
-When those hatchery salmon return, instead of contributing to the vitality of their species and ecological health of the watershed, they serve two purposes: (1) to be caught in a fishery (2) to be artificially spawned in fish hatcheries so the cycle can play out again.
-Wild salmon in Oregon, under hatchery influence for over 100 years, have seen population collapses across the Willamette with extirpations in numerous subbasins.
-And now, even though wild fish are on the brink of extinction, the abundance of hatchery broodstock is prioritized over the health and recovery of wild fish.
+There, adult Spring Chinook are predominantly spawned artificially in hatcheries with hundreds of thousands of their offspring released through pipes back into the river systems.
+When those hatchery salmon return, contrary to a wild fish’s contribution to the vitality and future of its species, they serve two purposes: (1) to be caught in a fishery (2) to be artificially spawned in fish hatcheries so the cycle can play out again.
+Wild salmon in Oregon, under hatchery influence for over 100 years, have endured population collapses across the Willamette basin with extirpations in numerous subbasins.
+And now, even though wild fish are on the brink of extinction, hatchery broodstock abundance is still prioritized over the health and recovery of wild fish.

 Hatchery Spring Chinook rearing at Marion Forks Fish Hatchery.
 Photo: Conrad Gowell

-Miles of prime spawning habitat lies inaccessible to Wild Spring Chinook in the upper North Santiam Basin.
+Miles of prime spawning habitat lies inaccessible to Wild Winter Steelhead in the upper North Santiam Basin.
 Photo: Conrad Gowell